 The best way to ensure you have sufficient cover is by systematically walking around your home, room by room, calculating the value of everything you own as accurately as you can.

-As well as obvious items, such as furniture, don’t forget about curtains, carpets, appliances and fittings, as well as items stowed away in outbuildings, annexes, lofts, sheds, garages and basements.
+As well as obvious items, such as furniture, don’t forget about curtains, carpets, appliances and fittings and items stored in outbuildings, annexes, lofts, sheds, garages and basements.

 Be sure to factor in all your clothes and jewellery, and don’t forget digital downloads, such as music, films and books.
-Carry out this exercise properly, and you may be surprised by the cumulative value of all your stuff.
+Carry out this exercise properly, and you may be surprised by the cumulative value of what you own.

 Be aware of single-item limits